PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 {
         public BBBankContext()
         {
-            this.Users = new List<User>();
+            // creating the collection for user list this.Users = new List<User>();

+            // initializing a new user
             this.Users.Add(new User
             {
                 Id = "b6111852-a1e8-4757-9820-70b8c20e1ff0",    // Unique GUID of the account